-- Our nursery will encourage the creation and maintenance of an atmosphere where all staff members feel comfortable asking for help or raising concerns.
-The team should be sensitive to any problems which may cause the employee stress-related issues and should act in a professional, fair, consistent and timely manner when a concern arises. - Our nursery will provide support to any employees facing high-levels of stress inside or outside the workplace, as well as other work-related issues which have negative impacts on the staff member's health and wellbeing.
+• Our nursery will encourage an atmosphere where all staff members feel comfortable asking for help or raising concerns.
+The team should be sensitive to any problems which may cause the employee

+- stress-related issues and should act in a professional, fair, consistent and timely manner when a concern arises. - Our nursery will provide support to any employees facing high-levels of stress inside or outside the workplace, as well as other work-related issues which have negative impacts on the staff member's health and wellbeing.
 The various options for dealing with such issues should be discussed with staff members where appropriate.
-In some cases, this may include external support such as the teacher helbline or support from the Local Authority. - We will ensure that at all times the staff member's privacy and dignity is respected.
-This means maintaining confidentiality, upholding the employee's rights and dealing with the employee with tact and sensitivity. - We will endeavour to identify sources of stress in the workplace using stress auditing and subsequently address areas of concern with the prime purpose of achieving a healthy workforce. - · We will provide appropriate training for staff.
+In some cases, this may include external support such as the teacher helpline or support from the Local Authority. - We will ensure that at all times the staff member's privacy and dignity is respected.
+This means maintaining confidentiality, upholding the employee's rights and dealing with the employee with tact and sensitivity. - We will endeavour to identify sources of stress in the workplace and subsequently address areas of concern with the prime purpose of achieving a healthy workforce. - Team members can go to their Manager for support, and if they do not feel comfortable, they can go to the Nursery Owner at any point to discuss concerns. - We will conduct anonymous and confidential Staff Wellbeing surveys with open box questions for team members to be able to provide feedback.
+We will endeavour wherever possible to take on feedback points.
+We will take a "You Said, We Did" approach to communicating what we have done to take on team feedback.